-While OneAgent continues to offer best-in-class monitoring of Windows environments, operational and security policies within some enterprises don't allow for installation of OneAgent.
-In addition, some enterprises run older versions of Windows (e.g., Windows Server 2003) that aren't supported by OneAgent.
-OneAgent-based monitoring of Windows hosts is however always a feasible option—Dynatrace provides remote infrastructure monitoring of Windows hosts via the Windows Management Instrumentation (WMI) ActiveGate extension.
+While Dynatrace OneAgent continues to offer best-in-class monitoring of Windows environments, for some enterprises, policy contstraints don't allow for installation of this technology on hosts.
+In addition, some enterprises run older versions of Windows (for example, Windows Server 2k and Windows Server 2k3) that are unsupported by the OneAgent.
+For these scenarios, Dynatrace provides remote infrastructure monitoring of Windows hosts via the Windows Management Instrumentation (WMI) ActiveGate extension.

-The extension queries each Windows host every minute for key metrics, properties, and events.
+The extension queries your Windows hosts every minute for key metrics, properties, and events.
 The ingested data provides Dynatrace with near real-time visibility into host performance and enables us to present actionable insights using automatically generated visualization tools, dashboards, info-graphics, and reports.

 - Windows Server host(s) which support WMI